 Utilities and others in the region have recognized this growing list of problems and several forums have organized to study the problems and work toward solutions.
 Appendix B describes some of these groups and their scopes of work.
 The changes required to solve these problems can be large and extremely complicated.
 They raise issues of state jurisdiction over transmission systems that have resulted in strong resistance in some states and challenges to various FERC proposals, including that for a standard market design.
 They raise equity issues among utilities and transmission owners who are concerned that they could be adversely affected by changes in the operation and pricing of transmission systems.
+Changes to the transmission system will involve costs, and there are issues of who pays for the changes and how the costs are recovered.
 In addition, the nature of the Northwest's hydroelectric system creates special challenges that would have to be accommodated in any electrical market structure for the region.
 There are efforts in the region to try to identify incremental steps that can be taken and that may resolve some of the problems.

-There are some in the region that believe the current system of transmission management is working well.
-But the problems listed above, and further explained in Appendix A, argue that it is severely strained.
+There are some in the region who believe the current system of transmission management is working well.
+But the problems listed above, and further explained in Appendix A, suggest that there are some areas of transmission in the Northwest that need to be addressed in the near future listed above, and further explained in Appendix A, argue that it is severely strained.
 The region needs to resolve these problems.
-There are a variety of successful experiences that can be built upon and adapted to Northwest conditions, and a variety of failed experiences that need to be avoided.
+There In moving forward there are a variety of successful experiences that can be built upon and adapted to Northwest conditions, and but there are also a variety of failed experiences that need to be avoided.
 The next section proposes for discussion some basic principles that should guide the design of a regional transmission system.